-Make sure you try the Riverland's fresh food, wine and produce.
+Make sure you try the Riverland's fresh produce.
 Markets and stalls stock fruit, almonds, olives and native foods.
-Find out more.
+Visit wineries and breweries.

 Good wine comes from good fruit